veezus/veezus.github.io/index.md

 **Ruby on Rails Developer** (informally, Rescue Mission Specialist)
-[Hashrocket](https://hashrocket.com) – Jacksonville, Fl and Chicago, IL
+[Hashrocket](https://hashrocket.com) – Jacksonville, FL and Chicago, IL
 May 2008 to July 2011

 Met some of the best developers I've ever worked with at Hashrocket.
 The